Photo Credit: Austin Distel

 I admit it; I don’t always handle this issue well.
 If you are a coach, you are predisposed to see others' potential; it’s how we are wired.
 It’s hard to see all that potential go unfulfilled.

 At least for me, the pain is seeing all the potential in another human being and not helping him or her reach their potential.

-I have to use every tool at my disposal to get over the feeling and emotion of not allowing a person when I know they have what it takes to do great things in life.
+I have to use every tool to get over the feeling and emotion of not allowing a person when I know they have what it takes to do great things.

 You know you were meant to coach when you genuinely want to help someone reach their potential, and you are not allowed to help them for whatever reason.
 Coaches are wired to care for others and help them at a deep level.

-Sometimes you see a young person walking in the hall whose life could change for the better if they would give this running thing a try.
+Sometimes, you see a young person walking in the hall whose life could change for the better if they tried this running thing.
 For whatever reason, they refuse to give running a chance.
 You may reach the young person by being persistent and respectful, but at some point, you have to let it go if they don't respond.

 Years later, you may run into that person on the street, and they say, “I wish I had given that running thing a try back in my high school days.”
 And, by the way, I’ve heard this regret story several times.
 Be prepared to give a gracious response.

 Next, you have the person with you for a while, but they decide to quit right at the threshold of their potential due to some emotional response.
 Almost without exception, they regret their decision to leave years later.
 However, you have to let it all go.